git/git.github.io/rev_news/drafts/edition-105.md

   Backwards compatibility is massively important and I am thankful developers and users are all invested in this.

-  If we treat this as a hypothetical question: there are 3 things to Git:
+  If we treat this as a hypothetical question, there are 3 things to Git:
-  - The command-line interface;
+  - the command-line interface
-  - The wire protocol;
+  - the wire protocol
-  - The storage format;
+  - the storage format

   The command-line interface is gradually being improved.
 The wire protocol is also a place where there are workarounds for versioning.
   The storage format however is another (quite conservative and public) API.
-I would remove the old versions and try to design it targeting projects that are 10-100 times larger than the linux kernel first.
+I would remove the old versions and try to design it targeting projects that are 10-100 times larger than the Linux kernel first.
 In for a penny, in for a pound.
 If we break things, let us break them so hard that bards will sing songs about us!

 * What is your favorite Git-related tool/library, outside of Git itself?

-  I mainly use commandline git plus gitk and git-gui.
+  I mainly use command line `git` plus `gitk` and `git-gui`.
 I do like using the meld diff tool when I work on translations.

-* Do you happen to have any memorable experience w.r.t contributing to the Git project?
+* Do you happen to have any memorable experience w.r.t. contributing to the Git project?
 If yes, could you share it with us?

   The initial getting to 100% translated messages was a challenge.
 I